Liam-Xander/RMM-UAV-Exploration/README.md

 - **Real-time occupancy inference** for map completion in unobserved areas
 - **CUDA acceleration** for efficient parallel computation on GPUs

+## Usage

+To run the autonomous exploration system, you will need two terminals.

+1. In the first terminal, launch the RViz visualization environment:

+    ```bash
+    roslaunch exploration_manager rviz.launch
+    ```

+2. In the second terminal, start the main exploration node which includes the mapping and planning modules:

+    ```bash
+    roslaunch exploration_manager exploration.launch
+    ```

 ## Contact

 For any questions, please feel free to email [2300902@stu.neu.edu.cn].